Undergraduate Course: Professional Development & Leadership 2 (EDUA10176)

 Course Delivery Information

-* An excellent awareness of the professional values and personal commitment which underpin the physical educators┐ practice and evidence this consistently in their professional practice
+- Demonstrate an very good awareness of the professional values and personal commitment which underpin the physical educators┐ practice and evidence this consistently in their professional practice

-* A satisfactory level of teaching competence which is commensurate with their stage of development in the three core areas of Professional Values & Personal Commitment, Professional Knowledge and Understanding, Professional Skills and Abilities (GTCS, Standards for Provisional Registration, 2012)
+- Demonstrate a satisfactory level of teaching competence which is commensurate with their stage of development in the three core areas of Professional Values & Personal Commitment, Professional Knowledge and Understanding, Professional Skills and Abilities (GTCS, Standards for Provisional Registration, 2012)

 |Bailley, R.(ed) (2010.
 Physical Education for Learning: a Guide for Secondary Schools, London: Continuum|

 Byra, M. (2006).
 Teaching styles and inclusive pedagogies.
 In D. Kirk, M.O┐Sullivan, & D.Macdonald (Eds.), Handbook of research in physical education (449-466).
 London: SAGEPublications.

 Capel, S.; Leask, M ., & Turner, T., (1999).
 Learning to Teach in the Secondary school: A Companion to School Experience (2nd edition), Routledge: London

 Capel, S. & Whithead, M. (2004).
 Learning to Teach Physical Education in the Secondary school: A Companion to School Experience (2nd edition), Routledge-Falmer: Oxford